Cleeng/cleeng-api-tutorials/02_Loading_content_async.md

 ##5.
 Summary

-This tutorial explains in details the [Loading content async example](example/02/purchase.php).
+This tutorial explains in details the [Loading content async example](http://cleeng.com/open/example/02/purchase.php).
 Get the package with all [example files](https://github.com/Cleeng/cleeng-api-tutorials/zipball/master) from Github and do the following:

-* Ensure you are registered as publisher and have defined an offer, resulting in a `itemOfferId` - see [tutorial 1](Tutorials/01_Getting_started_with_Cleeng)
+* Ensure you are registered as publisher and have defined an offer, resulting in a `itemOfferId` - see [tutorial 1](http://cleeng.com/open/Tutorials/01_Getting_started_with_Cleeng)
 * Edit [config.php](https://github.com/Cleeng/cleeng-api-tutorials/blob/master/02_Loading_content_async/config.php) and fill in the `itemOfferId` and define the content you want to protect
 * Within your browser - Log out from Cleeng (as you can't purchase your own offer) and run [purchase.php](https://github.com/Cleeng/cleeng-api-tutorials/blob/master/02_Loading_content_async/purchase.php) from your own server.
 * Enjoy the great purchase experience!

+**Anything unclear or wrong?**

+Let us know on [Github](https://github.com/Cleeng/cleeng-api-tutorials/blob/master/02_Loading_content_async.md) and indicate any suggestions or changes!
+Highly appreciated.